Adarshkumar14/hello-node.js/README.md

   name: litmus-runner
   namespace: default
   ```
+ ### Step 2:
-- create a k8s-secret and provide your aws credentials
+- create a k8s-secret and provide your aws credentials If your k8s-cluster is on aws-eks
 ```yaml
 apiVersion: v1
 kind: Secret